Deductible expenses for self-employed workers in Spain

 For an expense to be deductible in IRPF and/or VAT, it must meet two key conditions:

-- Be necessary for your professional activity
+- It must be necessary for your professional activity

-- Be destined exclusively for that activity
+- It must be used exclusively for that activity

 The invoice: the essential requirement